jeremybytes/mazes-for-programmers/README.md

 **July 2022**
 * Upgraded code to .NET 6.0.
 * Changed from using System.Drawing to ImageSharp package.
 This takes care of the cross-platform issues noted below (GDI+ is no longer required (which is good because GDI+ is not supported in .NET 6 for non-Windows platforms).)
+* Addes scaling for output images.
+Smaller grids have larger cells; larger grids have smaller cells.
+This makes the image generation faster for larger grids.

 **Jan 2020**:
 * Moved code to .NET Core and added a web interface.